 Retaliation and Whistleblower Protections

-Employers may not retaliate against employees who make complaints of discrimination and/or harassment, either on behalf of themselves or other employees.
+Employment laws prohibit employers from retaliating against employees who make complaints of workplace discrimination and/or workplace harassment, either on behalf of themselves or other employees.

 What if I have reported illegal activities or exercised my rights?